Causal Regularization: On the trade-off between in-sample risk and out-of-sample risk guarantees: Conclusion

-The ideas developed in this work can be extended to some generalized linear models by appropriately defining the risk so that we have risk stability under the causal model.
-For instance, consider the Poisson regression analogue of definition \ref{def:sem}: $ \Ye|\Xe \sim \text{Poisson}(e^{\betapat\Xe})$, and consider the Pearson $\chi^2$-risk: $ \Renv(\beta)\defeq\E\left[\frac{\left(\Ye-e^{\beta^{T}\Xe}\right)^2}{e^{\beta^{T}\Xe}}\right]$.
-It follows that $\Renv(\betapa)$ is constant w.r.t. $A$, thus we can use causal regularization, as in equation \eqref{def:causalregularization}, to trade-off overall in-sample fit for risk stability across sub-samples.
-The out-of-sample risk guarantees are, however, not trivial to derive due to the non-linearity and require further assumptions.
+The ideas presented here may extend to some generalised linear models by defining risks that promote stability under the causal parameters.
+For example, consider the Poisson regression analogue of \zcref{def:sem}: $\Ye|\Xe \sim \text{Poisson}(m(\betapa))$, where $m(\beta) \defeq \exp(\beta^T \Xe)$, and define the Pearson $\chi^2$-risk as $\Renv(\beta) \defeq \E\left[(\Ye - m(\beta))^2 / m(\beta)\right]$.
+This risk remains constant at $\betapa$ under perturbations of $A$. \citet{polinelliGeneralisedCausalDantzig2024} used this property to extend the causal Dantzig to Poisson models.
+When this generalised estimator has high variance or is not identifiable, we can bias it toward OLS using causal regularization, as in \eqref{def:causalregularization}, to trade off in-sample fit for stability across sub-samples.
+However, deriving the corresponding out-of-sample guarantees remains challenging due to the model’s non-linearity and requires additional assumptions.

-Causal regularization is effective against additive covariate shifts, as specified in definition \ref{def:sem}.
-If the shift between datasets does not follow this pattern, then causal regularization only protects against the projection of the shift to the set of additive shifts.